Imoeka1/alx-low_level_programming/0x0D-preprocessor/README.md

-header file that defines zero
+file that defines a macro